 More devices for teachers

-More than 12,000 teachers across about 1,000 NSW public schools now have access to a dedicated portable device as part of the program.
+More than 18,000 teachers now have access to a dedicated portable device as part of the program.

-The new devices enable teachers to streamline lesson planning and will open up opportunities for greater collaboration, and personalised flexible learning.
+The new devices enabled teachers to streamline lesson planning and open up opportunities for greater collaboration, and personalised flexible learning.

 “Having a portable device means I can incorporate technology into my lessons whenever, wherever I like,” Assistant Principal and teacher Deborah Duffy said.

 Improved learning spaces for schools

 Dubbo Public School received 27 new Main Learning Displays to enhance their learning spaces.